CSBP-CPSE/OpenTabulate/docs/source_files.md

 # Writing source files

 A fundamental component of OpenTabulate and its use to tabulate your data is the *source file*.
-A source file is a short metadata file in JSON format that acts as a "configuration file", to give the necessary information for OpenTabulate to do data processing on a specific dataset.
-Such information includes the original dataset format, which attribute names in the original data get mapped to, the name of the dataset on the disk, and so on.
+A source file is a file in JSON format that configures OpenTabulate to process data from a specific dataset.
+Such information includes the original dataset format, mapping attribute names in the original data to a standardized set of attributes, the name of the dataset stored on the disk, and so on.

 We refer to a JSON key-value pair as a *tag*.
 Some keys may contain a list of key-value pairs, such as `address` containing key-value pairs for `city`, `postcode` and so forth.